Understanding the Great Depression: Causes, consequences, and the road to recovery

 So, when people started selling stocks in the hope of getting their money back, the price of those stocks also dropped dramatically.

-This meant that when people went to sell them, they were being paid back less money than they bought them for.
+This meant that when people went to sell them, they were being paid back less money than they had bought them for.

 The result was that after all their stocks had been sold, people were still in debt.

 Millions of Americans panicked and rushed to the banks to withdraw whatever cash they had left.
-Such rapid withdrawal of cash from the banks meant that banks also ran out of money.

 As a result, banks all across America were forced to close.
 More than 5000 banks shut between 1930 and 1932.